 Your faith leader will be contacted in order to provide the information.
+Return this form to the school before 15th January 2024.

-This form is for use of the School; it will be sent to the appropriate faith leader, to be returned direct to the school.
+Return this form to the school before 15th January 2024.
+Please note : Church attendance will be calculated only for the period when churches were open for public worship This form is for use of the School; it will be sent to the appropriate faith leader, to be returned direct to the school.

-Clergy Reference Form Admission to primary school, 2021
+Clergy Reference Form Admission to primary school, 2024/2025